-Title of each class Name of each exchange on which to be so registered: each class is to be registered: Common Units representing limited partner interests New York Stock Exchange
+Title of each class to be so registered:

+Name of each exchange on which each class is to be registered:

+Common Units representing limited partner interests

+New York Stock Exchange

-If this form relates to the registration of a class of securities pursuant to Section 12(b) of the Exchange Act and is effective pursuant to General Instruction A. (c), check the following box.
+If this form relates to the registration of a class of securities pursuant to Section 12(b) of the Exchange Act and is effective pursuant to General Instruction A. (c), check the following box. $\square$

-If this Form relates to the registration of a class of securities pursuant to Section 12(g) of the Exchange Act and is effective pursuant to General Instruction A. (d), check the following box.o
+If this Form relates to the registration of a class of securities pursuant to Section 12(g) of the Exchange Act and is effective pursuant to General Instruction A. (d), check the following box. o